jdhrmwn/Capstone_Project_Data_Analyst/README.md

 The objective of this analysis is to identify key bottlenecks affecting delivery performance, product quality, and overall operational efficiency, and to provide actionable business recommendations.

+This project was completed as part of my Business Data Analyst course at Purwadhika.

 ---

 ## Business Context